Battle of Tientsin: Siege

-Thousands of Boxers from the countryside converged upon Tientsin, and on 15 June 1900, they rampaged through the walled city destroying Christian churches and killing Chinese Christians.
+Thousands of Boxers from the countryside converged upon Tianjin, and on 15 June 1900, they rampaged through the walled city destroying Christian churches and killing Chinese Christians.
 On 16 June, a mob of partially armed Boxers advanced on the foreign settlement.
 They were driven off by volleys of fire from the defenders.
-The Chinese army near Tientsin stood by and awaited orders from Peking to either support the Boxers or protect the foreigners.
+The Chinese army near Tianjin stood by and awaited orders from Beijing to either support the Boxers or protect the foreigners.
 As a result of the 17 June attack by the foreign armies on the Dagu Forts, the Qing government of China took the side of the Boxers and ordered the army to attack the foreign settlements.
 The Chinese began bombarding the foreign settlement with artillery on 17 June.
 The Western and Japanese soldiers defending the foreign settlements were initially stretched thin, and all communication with the coast and the allied fleet was cut off for several days.

-The Chinese army numbered an estimated 15,000 in Tientsin plus Boxers armed with swords, spears, and antique guns, although the number of Boxer combatants was diminishing rapidly as the movement was fading back into the countryside from where it came.
-The army was led by general Nieh Shih-ch'eng, who was considered one of the ablest Chinese officers.
+The Chinese army numbered an estimated 15,000 in Tianjin plus Boxers armed with swords, spears, and antique guns, although the number of Boxer combatants was diminishing rapidly as the movement was fading back into the countryside from where it came.
+The army was led by general Nie Shicheng, who was considered one of the ablest Chinese officers.
 Most of the Chinese army action against the foreign settlements consisted of a daily artillery barrage.
 The army fired an estimated 60,000 artillery shells at the foreign settlements.
 However, most of the shells failed to explode on impact due to inefficiency and corruption in the Chinese ammunition factories and did less damage than might otherwise have been expected.